Are trading results based on luck?

 Another way to look at the question is the comparison with betting on a horse.
 We can relate to this as most of us have had a day at the races at some time or other.
 When we bet we probably fall into three groups:

-(1) We choose which horse based on the jacket colour of the horse or jockey, or we like the name of the horse, or it features in the race with our lucky number.
+(1) We choose which horse based on the jacket colour of the horse or jockey, or we like the name of the horse or its features in the race with our lucky number.

-Next week I will talk about what I’ve found to be the secret to being a profitable price action trader, and no it ain’t luck.
+Next week I will talk about what I’ve found to be the secret to being a profitable price action trader, and no it isn’t luck.